waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Confirmation Bias:** My biggest failure is assuming my code is wrong when a tool fails, instead of testing the hypothesis that my input data is wrong (e.g., trying to path through a fence on Route 2).
 I must verify data quality first before debugging code.
 I must also actively try to disprove my own assumptions.
 - **Notepad Precision:** Repeated failures with `notepad_edit` `replace` operations highlight a need for greater precision.
 I must use the system's suggestions and be exact with `old_text`.
 - **Deferred Maintenance:** I have a history of identifying broken tools (like `automated_path_navigator`) and failing to fix them immediately.
 This is a critical violation of my core directives and must be corrected.
 - **State Tracking & Verification:** I must improve my tracking of my own actions and their outcomes to avoid repeating tasks.
-On turn 203161, I almost repeated a maintenance action that had already succeeded because I failed to verify the result.
-This is a recurring failure that needs to be addressed.
+On turn 203161, I almost repeated a maintenance action.
+On turns 203203-203204, I got stuck in a loop trying to fix a notepad issue that was already resolved on turn 203202.
+This is a critical, recurring failure that needs to be addressed by verifying the outcome of every action before planning the next.

 # II.
 Game Mechanics & World Data
 - **Trap Battles:** Certain wild encounters appear to be 'trap' battles where the 'RUN' option is disabled (Observed: Wigglytuff, KADABRA; Suspected: Ditto).